ibm-cloud-docs/power-iaas/global-replication-service.md

 The onboarding operation creates the following:
 1. A new volume ID for auxiliary volumes.
-2. When the primary volume is a part of a volume group, it also creates the new volume group ID for the existing consistency group on the storage host and add the newly created volume IDs to the group ID.
+2. When the master volume is a part of a volume group, it also creates the new volume group ID for the existing consistency group on the storage host and add the newly created volume IDs to the group ID.

 Volume ID and group ID for volume pair differs on both sites, but consistency group name would be the same for the mater-aux volume pair.
 {: Note}